lanmuniao/cyber-security/README.md

     However, it holds the largest market share in personal computer operating systems.
 Most software design to run on the windows.

 -**Linux**:
     penguin :penguin:, contribute by the community, while a zero day exist, linux allow to patch it faster.
 My first impression to the linux is the command line, and **__no game__** (QAQ).
-It can run some exe files by wine, but it is slow and not useful.
+The machine run this system can be the computer, but also can be a brick(sudo rm -rf /)

 -**Macos**:
     I never used but the community say it is Best for Creative Types.